Skip to content

 // If the requester already received too much tez, decline the request

-const receivedTez = getReceivedTez(requester);
+const recievedTez = getReceivedTez(requester);

-return new Response("Sorry, you already received too much tez");
+JSON.stringify("Sorry, you already received too much tez"),

 }